College Credit and Honors Program

-All Honors, ACC, ACP, and AP classes are more challenging, and carry an additional GPA weight of .5.
-A student’s course load is based on her talents and her ability to handle the challenges she faces.
+All honors, ACC, ACP, and AP classes are more challenging and carry an additional GPA weight of .5.
+A student’s course load is based on her talents and ability to handle the challenges she faces.
 These courses are taught at a more rigorous level and require more from the student.
 The following are expected of all St. Joseph’s Academy students, but to be successful in college credit and honors courses, students must demonstrate:

-- A greater time commitment to the course material
+- a greater time commitment to the course material outside of class time,

-- Higher-order thinking skills reflected in writing, speaking, and reading comprehension
+- higher-order thinking skills reflected in writing, speaking, and reading comprehension, and

 AP/ACC or AP/ACP classes carry both designations because the student has the opportunity to earn SLU or UMSL college credit directly or through scoring well on the AP exam.

-Students at St. Joseph’s Academy may be recommended by their teachers to take Honors, ACC, ACP, or AP courses.
-Criteria for recommendations are determined by the teachers in each department.
-Students who wish to take more than three Honors, ACC, ACP, or AP courses per semester must receive written permission via the “Maximum HR/ACC/ACP/AP Override Request Form.”
-This form must be turned in to the Registrar prior to registering for classes online.
+Students at St. Joseph’s Academy are recommended by their teachers in order to take honors, ACC, ACP, or AP courses.
+Criteria for recommendations are determined and communicated to students by the teachers in each department.

 Honors courses are more challenging high school courses with greater expectations; they carry extra GPA weight, but they do not carry any college credit or potential for college credit.